coq/coq/doc/sphinx/language/cic.rst

 ensure the existence of a mapping of the universes to the positive integers, the graph of constraints must remain acyclic.
-Typing expressions that violate the acyclicity of the graph of constraints results in a Universe inconsistency error (see also Section :ref:`printing-universes`).
+Typing expressions that violate the acyclicity of the graph of constraints results in a Universe inconsistency error.

+.. seealso:: Section :ref:`printing-universes`.

 .. _Terms: